ashleybisram/ashleybisram/README.md

 👩🏽‍💻 Currently, I am a Software Engineer at OSLabs contributing to Chronos, an open-source monitoring tool for developers.

-🌱 I am a Software Engineering Resident at Future Code x Codesmith, where I continue to refine my development skills.

-🎓 Graduate of the COOP Data Analytics Fellowship (2024) and proud Wellesley College alum (2022).

 <br />